Malaysian Armed Forces: Present development

 Malaysian defence requirements are assigned to the Malaysian Armed Forces (Angkatan Tentera Malaysia – ATM).
 The armed forces has three branches, the Malaysian Army (Tentera Darat Malaysia – TDM), Royal Malaysian Navy (Tentera Laut Diraja Malaysia – TLDM) and the Royal Malaysian Air Force (Tentera Udara Diraja Malaysia – TUDM).
 Malaysia does not have conscription, and the required minimum age for voluntary military service is 18.

 In the early 1990s, Malaysia undertook a major program to expand and modernise its armed forces.
 However, budgetary constraints imposed by the 1997 Asian financial crisis held back many of its procurements.
 The recent economic recovery may lead to a relaxation of budgetary constraints and a resumption of major weapons purchases.
 In October 2000, the Defence Minister also announced a review of national defence and security policy to bring it up to date.
 The review addressed new security threats that have emerged in the form of low intensity conflicts, such as the kidnapping of Malaysians and foreigners from resort islands located off the east coast of the state of Sabah and the rising risk of territory disputes with several neighbouring countries.
 Currently, 1.4% of Malaysia's GDP is spent on the military, and employing 1.23% of Malaysia's manpower.
-Dr Kogila Balakrishnan is the head of the Defence Industry.

 Malaysian Army

-Since the recovery from the 1997 economic crisis, the army's modernisation programme has gained momentum.
-The acquisition of Main Battle Tanks (MBT), Armoured Personnel Carriers (APC), Infantry Fighting Vehicles (IFV) and modern artillery make the Malaysian army one of the most potent powers in the region.
+Since the recovery from the 1997 economic crisis, the army's modernisation program has gained momentum.
+The acquisition of Main Battle Tanks (MBT), Armoured Personnel Carriers (APC), Infantry Fighting Vehicles (IFV) and modern artillery make the Malaysian Army one of the most potent powers in the region.

 Royal Malaysian Navy

-Following the completion of the New Generation Patrol Vessel (NGPV) program, Malaysia has moved on to its next program called the Second Generation Patrol Vessel (SGPV).
-Malaysia is also looking to purchase more submarines as well as a batch of Littoral Mission Ship (LMS) and Multi Role Support Ship (MRSS).
-In addition to this, an upgrade programme and Service Life Extension Programme (SLEP) for the aging navy's ships will keep the fleet modern with the latest technologies needed.
+Following the completion of the New Generation Patrol Vessel (NGPV) program, RMN has moved on to its next program called the Second Generation Patrol Vessel (SGPV).
+RMN is also looking to purchase more submarines as well as a batch of Littoral Mission Ships (LMS) namely Keris-class littoral mission ship and Ada-class corvette.
+RMN also planned to add Multi Role Support Ship (MRSS) for its support role.
+In addition to this, an upgrade program called Service Life Extension Program (SLEP) for the aging ships will keep the fleet modern with the latest technologies needed.